No snow? For cash-strapped cities, a gift from heavens

 The story is much the same elsewhere this winter, capping a strange year for U.S. weather marked by hurricanes, record wildfires, massive flooding along the Missouri and Mississippi Rivers, and tornadoes that lashed cities like Joplin, Missouri, and Tuscaloosa, Alabama, killing hundreds of people.

-Tom Ines, a meteorologist at AccuWeather, said snowfall has remained light in an unusually wide swath of the country.
+Tom Kines, a meteorologist at AccuWeather, said snowfall has remained light in an unusually wide swath of the country.

 Chicago, which normally sees 11 inches of snow by this time of year, has only had 1.7 inches.
 Detroit, which usually gets 13 inches by now, has seen less than half that.
 From Minneapolis to New York City. the story is similar.